 Both options have their plus points and distinct advantages over the other, but the choice really depends on your own preference, location, opening and requirement.

-Box sash are the preferred option for recreating that authentic look and feel, ideal for historic locations and Grade 2 listed buildings.
+Box sash is the preferred option for recreating that authentic look and feel, ideal for historic locations and Grade 2 listed buildings.

-View our range of case studies to see where we have used both box sash and sliding sash to great effect.
+View our range of case studies to see where box and sliding sash windows have been used to great effect.